Your Perfect Dallas Layover: Food, Art & Brews in 24 Hours

 Tips, Tricks, and Logistics

-• Delta flights arrive at Terminal E, so have your Uber or Lyft pick you up there.
+• Delta Terminal E pickup for DFW layovers: Delta flights arrive at Terminal E, so schedule your Uber or Lyft pickup there when leaving Dallas Fort Worth International Airport.

 Departure (Hour 10–24)